13 February 2020

 - image – use Docker image which was defined for Cypress,

 - script – scripts which you use to run tests (npm CI) and npm run Cypress which runs tests,

 - artifacts – folders you want to add to artifacts for later verification.

-💡If you want to learn more about it, I recommend the detailed documentation on the Atlassian website.
+I recommend the detailed documentation on the Atlassian website.

 - PIPELINE – build number with the information about the branch from which the build was sent and the information about the latest commit.